honasalar/-bisection-method/README.md

 📌Bisection Method — Numerical Analysis

 This project demonstrates how to find the root of a nonlinear equation using the Bisection Method.
-It is completed as an extra assignment for my Numerical Analysis course.
+It is completed as an  assignment for my Numerical Analysis course.

 🧠 About the Bisection Method